First things first. Even if you already love it, are you wondering if the rustic design style will continue to be a thing?

 Not all rustic is vintage.
 Because vintage usually refers to items more than 20 years old, not every natural piece (wood, floral elements, chunky fabric, etc.) has been around that long.

 As you begin to pull a few of these ideas together, remember not to worry too much about how things look.
 Focus more on how they feel texture-wise or make you feel mood-wise.
-Aim for an overall sense of
+Aim for an overall sense of more comfort, less perfection.

 Creating and maintaining a relaxing (and welcoming) atmosphere is the real goal.